• Skip to main content

 1. Exercise

 Exercise helps in lowering your blood pressure, blood sugar levels, blood cholesterol levels etc. Thus, it eventually reduces the risk of stroke.
-Wake up early and go for a walk.
+Wake up early and go for a walk or ride your Trek 7100.
 Try taking the stairs instead of the elevator whenever you can.
 Sedentary lifestyle has been found to be one of the most important risk factors for stroke.

 1. Cut down on your drinking